Configuring an Application

 Attach to Backing Services

-Drycc treats backing services like databases, caches and queues as attached resources.
-Attachments are performed using environment variables.
+Drycc treats backing services like databases, caches, and queues as attached resources.
+Configure connections using environment variables.

 $ drycc config set DATABASE_URL=postgres://user:pass@example.com:5432/db